CAST, INC. d.b.a. CAST children’s theatre

-This class will be offered on either Tuesdays OR Wednesdays from 5:00 pm – 5:45 pm
+This class will be offered on Wednesdays from 5:00 pm – 6:00 pm

 What if my child has never performed before?

 No experience is necessary.
-We do however recommend that if you are between the ages of 9-13 and this is your first time performing that you start in the “Magic Tree House: Dinosaurs Before Dark KIDS” classes.
-These classes are a little shorter and may go at a different speed than a junior class.
+We do however recommend that if you are between the ages of 9-14 and this is your first time performing that you start in the "Journey of the Noble Gnarble" or Disney's "Frozen KIDS" classes.
+These classes are a little shorter in length (run time is approximately 30 minutes) and may go at a different speed than a junior class.

 What is the cost?

 “Friends& Family” is $100.00 per person.